iamkumaran/KanbanApp/server/README.md

 To test graphiql, use http://localhost:4080/graphiql.

-## Quick Start
+## GraphiQL

-Here are some examples,
+Here are some examples to test in graphiql,

-Examples:

 ### get all boards with tasks
 ```